Austrian Service Abroad: General information

-Before being sent out as Austrian Servants Abroad the candidates undergo a preparation period (typically 1,5 years) during which they are educated on the subject-matter relevant to their place of assignment.
-In addition, they are also being trained with professional skills via contributing to the work-flow of the organization.
+Before being sent out as Austrian Servants Abroad the candidates undergo a preparation period (typically 1.5 years) during which they are educated on the subject-matter relevant to their place of assignment.
+They are also being trained with professional skills via contributing to the work-flow of the organization.

 Once a year the president of Austria and the Austrian Ministry of Foreign Affairs invite all Austrian Servants Abroad of the year before departure for a reception at the Hofburg and the Ministry of Foreign Affairs respectively.
 The Austrian Servants Abroad are commonly referred to as "little ambassadors of Austria".

-The Austrian Service Abroad is headquartered in Innsbruck and has an office in Vienna.
-In addition, upcoming Austrian Servants Abroad physically meet monthly in the capital of each of the 9 federal states of Austria.

 The Austrian Service Abroad is non-confessional and non-partisan.

 The Austrian Service Abroad cooperates with the Austrian Ministry of Foreign Affairs.
 The servants abroad are obliged to cooperate with the Austrian embassy in their respective host country.

-Examples of partner institutions / organizations are the Auschwitz Jewish Center in Oświęcim, Poland, Yad Vashem in Jerusalem, Israel, the Simon Wiesenthal Centre in Los Angeles and the World Jewish Congress in New York, United States, the Center of Jewish Studies Shanghai in Shanghai, China, the Russian Research and Educational Holocaust Center in Moscow, Russia, the Jewish Holocaust Centre in Melbourne, Australia, the Tom Lantos Institute in Budapest, Hungary, the Ashraya Initiative for Children in Pune, India and A chance for children in Zigoti, Uganda.
+Some of partner institutions or organizations are the Auschwitz Jewish Center in Oświęcim, Poland, Yad Vashem in Jerusalem, Israel, the Simon Wiesenthal Centre in Los Angeles, United States, the World Jewish Congress in New York, United States, the Center of Jewish Studies Shanghai in Shanghai, China, the Russian Research and Educational Holocaust Center in Moscow, Russia, the Melbourne Holocaust Museum in Australia, the Tom Lantos Institute in Budapest, Hungary, the Ashraya Initiative for Children in Pune, India, and A chance for children in Zigoti, Uganda.

 The Austrian Service Abroad is also a partner of the Israeli Volunteer Association partnering on the initiative Understanding Israel in conjunction with the Austrian Ministry of Social Affairs.

-Originally named 'Association for Services Abroad' it was renamed to Austrian Service Abroad in 2006.
-Since 2001 Michael Prochazka is part of its managing committee.

-Vision Statement

-A peaceful and socially humane world rooted in responsibility derived from the lessons of history.

-Mission Statement

-Educating young people on the subjects of memoria (remembrance), misericordia (mercy) and pax (peace), derived from and aimed at responsibility, and sending them to serve at worldwide partner institutions remembering the crimes of Nazism and commemorating the victims of the Holocaust, supporting vulnerable social groups and realizing projects of peace, while being financially supported by their government.